 Venus is often called Earth’s “Sister Planet” because of all the things they have in common.
 They are comparable in size, have similar compositions, and both orbit within the Sun’s habitable zone.
 But beyond that, there are some notable differences that makes Venus a molten hellhole, and about the last place anyone would want to visit!

 Much of this has to do with Venus’ atmosphere, which is incredibly dense and entirely hostile to life as we know it.
 And because of its natural density and composition, the average surface temperature of Venus is hot enough to melt lead.
 All of this adds up to some pretty interesting weather patterns, which are also incredibly hostile!

-Although carbon dioxide is invisible, the clouds on Venus are made up of opaque clouds of sulfuric acid, so we can’t see down to the surface with telescopes.
-Everything we know about the surface of Venus was gathered by spacecraft equipped with radar imaging instruments, which can peer through the dense clouds and reveal the surface below.
+Although carbon dioxide is invisible, the clouds on Venus are made up of opaque clouds of sulfuric acid, so we can’t see down to the surface using conventional methods.
+Everything we know about the surface of Venus has been gathered by spacecraft equipped with radar imaging instruments, which can peer through the dense clouds and reveal the surface below.

 We have recorded a whole episode of Astronomy Cast that’s only about planet Venus.
 Listen to it here, Episode 50: Venus.